15 Best Teen Romance Books - YA and High School Romance

 GET IT ON AMAZON

 Both male and female protagonists were born into traditional American Indian families.
-The female protagonist and her mother collided with various traditional concepts.
+The female protagonist and her mother collide with various traditional concepts.

 The male protagonist should be more obedient and traditional.
 The female protagonist will go to Stanford next semester.
 This summer university has a research and development of diabetes with her idol.